 Vaster than the universe, where that single rodent gnawed and slithered

 To unsettle finally our fragile peace.

 I did not want to go.
-You did.
-I could not stay alone.
-It was

 The whispers said and never ceased, ‘the beginning of the end’.